-The use of leverage is not regulated in the current provisions on the management of the Government Pension Fund Global.
-However, restrictions are laid down as part of the CEO investment mandate issued by Norges Bank's Executive Board.
+Leverage may be used for the purpose of efficient investment management, but not with the aim of increasing the investment exposure to risky asset.
 Within the equity segment leverage is mainly used to efficiently handle fund management activities and has historically not been material.
-In 2011, NBIM's definition for net leverage changed.
-Rather than looking at the net sum of all cash positions, the metric is now calculated by comparing net exposure and actual market value (net asset value).
+Net leverage is calculated by comparing net exposure and actual market value (net asset value).
 Net exposure is found by converting all derivatives to underlying exposure.
-The new methodology was implemented as of 1 January 2011 and no numbers are restated.
+Prior to 2011 the leverage was calculated by looking at the net sum of all cash positions.